Feeling Stuck in Grief After Pet Loss? Six Tools To Feel Unstuck

 It can feel like quicksand that you may never pull yourself out of.
 The more you fight, the more stuck you feel.

-Embracing where you are in your grief accepts that grief evolves organically and trying to rush it, push it or measure it is counterproductive.
+Embracing where you are in your grief accepts that grief evolves organically and trying to rush it, push it, or measure it becomes counterproductive.

 Choose to be Active within Your Grief, Even When It’s Hard

-I don’t think anyone aspires to be good at grief.
+I don’t think anyone starts off aspiring to be good at grief.
 But, here we are.

 Does this mean force yourself to your limit every day?
 Definitely not.
 But don’t be afraid to make small grief goals and push yourself a bit.